-3560 The RESULT segment group is mandatory.
-It shall be used to report the observation results for the AWOS.
+The RESULT segment group contains the observation results for the AWOS represented by the above (OBR, ORC) pair.

-The OBX segment will be used to carry the observation results.

-- OBX-3 will be used to identify the observation and OBX-4 will be used to identify each observation run.
-See section W.2.5 Observation Identification for more details. - The other OBX fields are used to convey information about the observation result.
-See section W.3.6 OBX Segment for more details.

-The optional TCD segment may be used to provide dilution information.
+- The OBX segment will be used to carry the observation results and supporting clinical information. - OBX-3 will be used to identify the observation and OBX-4 will be used to identify each observation run.
+See Section W.2.5 Observation Identification for more details. - OBX-29 identifies if the OBX segment contains a result, supporting clinical information, answer to a question asked at specimen collection time, or answer to an order entry question.
+The Analyzer Manager may discard segments that are not identified as results. - The other OBX fields are used to convey information about the observation result.
+See Section W.3.6 OBX Segment for more details. - The optional TCD segment may be used to provide dilution information.
 The Analyzer Manager shall reject the message if the value of TCD-1 does not match the value of OBX-3.

-The optional INV segment for this group may be used to provide details about contributing 3570 substances used to produce the result.
+The optional INV segment for this group may be used to provide details about contributing substances used to produce the result.

-The optional NTE segment may be used to provide human-readable notes and comments about the result.
+The optional NTE segments following the PID, ORC, and OBX segments may be used to provide human-readable notes and comments about the patient, order, and result respectively.
+The NTE segments after the PID and ORC segments may be notes that have been received from the Analyzer Manager during order download or they may be notes and comments entered at an Analyzer that supports order entry.
 For comments generated at the Analyzer, NTE-2 shall be populated with "Z" (for Analyzer) as specified by LAB TF-2x:C.2.
 The contents of NTE-3 shall not be considered interpretable by a machine.